The Cochlear Implant and How It Supports the Lives of the Hearing-Impaired

 Why Cochlear, a Leading Company in Cochlear Implants, Chose ICsense

-Cochlear Ltd., headquartered in Australia, developed the world’s first cochlear implant, and has continued to improve its performance over many years.
-Since its founding in 1967, Cochlear has improved the hearing of over 550,000 people worldwide, and continues to lead in this field globally.
+Cochlear Limited, headquartered in Australia, introduced the world’s first commercial cochlear implant, and has continued to improve its performance over many years.
+Since its founding in 1981, Cochlear has provided more than 600,000 implantable devices, helping people of all ages, in more than 180 countries, to hear.
 Over a decade ago, Cochlear made the decision to work with ICsense, a TDK Group company specializing in custom ASIC development, as a key component supplier to design and develop ASICs for its cochlear implant products.

 “We chose ICsense not only for their technical competence, but for their experience designing for implantable medical uses, and especially because we were able to collaborate in an open manner,” according to Carl Van Himbeeck, a General Manager at Cochlear.
 “This enabled us to work iteratively together towards optimal designs for our goals.”

 Jeroen Van Ham, Senior Business Development Manager at ICsense, emphasizes the distinct advantage they have with mixed-signal *3 designs that bridge the analog and digitals worlds.
 “Low-noise, low-power, and small size are all paramount to high-performance, battery-powered devices.
 Developing circuits that link the analog and digital domains has been the focus of our expertise over the last 15 years.
-There are not many companies in the world with our size and capability that are able to design analog, digital, and high-voltage circuits—especially at such low risk.”
+There are not many companies in the world with our size and capability that are able to design analog, digital, and high-voltage circuits.”

 Designing and Developing ASICs Customized for Customer Needs

 ICsense is certified under ISO 13485 *4, an international standard for quality management systems for the development of medical devices.
 Van Ham explains the cooperation model with Cochlear.
-“To make state-of-the-art medical development a success, you need to work truly in partnership with the customer.
+“To make state-of-the-art medical development a success, you need to work very closely with the customer.
 Given the additional design and verification, safety reviews, and reporting required for high-reliability medical devices, the overall development process takes longer.
-Our collaboration with Cochlear was far more than a typical vendor-customer relationship.”
+Our collaboration with Cochlear is far more than a typical vendor-customer relationship.”

 ICsense refers to its process of maximizing product value by aligning to customer needs as “tailored” development.
 Just as it does for customers in the medical field like Cochlear, ICsense continues to develop custom ICs for each customer—whether they be in automotive, industrial, or consumer markets—like bespoke suits.

 Van Ham is enthusiastic about the future as well.
 “Over 50 years ago, we embarked on the journey of enabling hearing-impaired people to hear.
-In 10 to 20 years from now, I believe we will be able to help those who have lost their vision to see again.
-It’s vastly more technically complex compared to hearing, but I see it already beginning.”
+In the future, I believe we will be able to help those who have lost their vision to see again.
+It’s a different challenge, but I see it already beginning.”

 ICsense will continue to develop highly sophisticated IC solutions to meet the many challenges in this world.
 One minuscule chip holds the potential to change our future in a gigantic way.